liamhays/rk3566-mcu/rk3566_mcu_notes.md

 I have looked through the kernel sources and have found no use of `SYSTEM_SRAM`, even though it reads non-zero values from Linux.
-The data is also consistent across boots, and my theory right now is that `SYSTEM_SRAM` is used by the boot blob.
+The data is also consistent across boots, and my theory right now is that `SYSTEM_SRAM` is used by the boot blob that configures the DDR RAM.
 I have trampled on `SYSTEM_SRAM` from Linux many times with seemingly no ill effects.
 Note also that the RK3566 has 8KB of `PMU_SRAM` which has "secure access only".
 I haven't touched this and I don't think there's much reason to.